11 Takeaways: What is a Buyer's Agent in Real Estate?

 If you are wondering if you should use a Buyer's Agent the answer is easy, yes.
 A Buyer's Agent in Real Estate is someone who helps homebuyers understand the local real estate market while finding a home that matches their criteria.
 A Buyer's Agent is singlehandedly the most important person you will encounter during your home buying process as they are the main person helping to drive your home purchase.

 One of the biggest financial moves of your life will be buying a home.
 Whether you are a first-time homebuyer or you’ve been through it before, it is always an exciting time in your life.
 There will be times of stress – and that’s where we come in!
 We want to help make this process as nonstressful as possible.
 This article will inform you of the reasons why it is beneficial to hire a buyer’s agent when buying a house.
-There are a lot of great reasons on getting a buyer’s agent to help you find a home.
+There are a lot of great reasons for getting a buyer’s agent to help you find a home, especially in a unique market like the one we are in.
 We decided to pick out some of the BEST reasons and let you focus on those.
 So let’s jump right in then!

 Location is the single most important factor in finding the best home.
 You want to find a lot that is in a great area - specific to your needs.
 One thing you'll want to know right away from your buyer's agent is how schools impact home values.
 Trying to find it all by yourself can be a tiring struggle.
 It seems pretty obvious but you won't believe how many people make the mistake of working with someone who doesn't know the area!
 If you're buying a home in Charlotte you'll want to work with a Buyer's Agent who is familiar with the Queen City, not someone who works in Raleigh.
 As a Realtor in North Carolina, I can sell homes in Charlotte from Raleigh, until I know the area well enough, I wouldn't be willing to take on clients in Charlotte.